simonw/datasette/docs/authentication.rst

 Through plugins, Datasette can support both authenticated users (with cookies) and authenticated API agents (via authentication tokens).
 The word "actor" is used to cover both of these cases.

-Every request to Datasette has an associated actor value.
+Every request to Datasette has an associated actor value, available in the code as ``request.actor``.
 This can be ``None`` for unauthenticated requests, or a JSON compatible Python dictionary for authenticated users or API agents.

 The only required field in an actor is ``"id"``, which must be a string.
 Plugins may decide to add any other fields to the actor dictionary.